 How do you choose a good kite pump?
-What are the general care and maintenance steps you need to follow to make it last longer?
+What general care and maintenance steps do you need to follow to make it last longer?

 Rigging up a kite is a fundamental skill every kiteboarder should master.